Community projects

 In 2020, we supported the Royal Brompton Hospital to green their courtyard garden, working alongside Brompton Arts and the Brompton Fountain.
 This has provided a calm and beautiful space for patients and their families to visit and enjoy.

-Now, we are working with Chelsea Academy to help green their roof terraces.
-As a local school with no onsite green space this project will support the wellbeing of students, as well as helping them to learn about the natural world.
+In 2022 we worked with Chelsea Academy to help green their roof terraces.
+As a local school with no onsite green space this project supported the wellbeing of students, as well as helping them to learn about the natural world.

 We are grateful to the Foyle Foundation, the Goldsmith’s Company Charity, and the Kusuma Trust for supporting these projects.